The Complexity of Phylogeny Constraint Satisfaction Problems: Main Results

 \begin{definition} A relational $\sigma$-structure $\Delta$ has a \emph{(first-order) interpretation $I$} in a $\tau$-structure $\Gamma$ if there exists a natural number $d$, called the \emph{dimension} of $I$, and \begin{itemize} \item a $\tau$-formula $\delta_I(x_1, \dots, x_d)$ -- called the \emph{domain formula}, \item for each atomic $\sigma$-formula $\phi(y_1,\dots,y_k)$ a $\tau$-formula $\phi_I(\overline x_1, \dots, \overline x_k)$ where the $\overline x_i$ denote disjoint $d$-tuples of distinct variables -- called the \emph{defining formulas}, \item a surjective map $h$ from all $d$-tuples of elements of $\Gamma$ that satisfy $\delta_I$ to $\Delta$ -- called the \emph{coordinate map}, \end{itemize} such that for all atomic $\sigma$-formulas $\phi$ and all tuples in the domain of $h$

 \end{definition} If the formulas $\delta_I$ and $\phi_I$ are all primitive positive, we say that the interpretation $I$ is \emph{primitive positive}.
-We say that $\Delta$ is \emph{pp interpretable with parameters in $\Gamma$} is $\Delta$ has an interpretation $I$ where the formulas $\delta_I$ and $\phi_I$ might involve elements from $\Gamma$ (the \emph{parameters}).
-That is, interpretations with parameters in $\Gamma$ interpretations in the expansion of $\Gamma$ by finitely many constants.
-The importance of primitive positive interpretations in the context of the CSP comes from the following Lemma.
+We say that $\Delta$ is \emph{primitive positive interpretable (or pp interpretable)} with parameters in $\Gamma$ if $\Delta$ has an interpretation $I$ where the formulas $\delta_I$ and $\phi_I$ may involve elements from $\Gamma$ (the \emph{parameters}), that is, the interpretations in the expansion of $\Gamma$ by finitely many constants.
+The importance of primitive positive interpretations in the context of the CSP comes from the following lemma.

-\begin{lemma}[Proposition 3 in~\cite{BodirskySurvey}] Let $\Gamma$ and $\Delta$ be structures with finite relational signature.
+\begin{lemma}[Proposition 3 in Bodirsky~\cite{BodirskySurvey}] Let $\Gamma$ and $\Delta$ be structures with finite relational signature.
 Suppose that $\Gamma$ is $\omega$-categorical and that $\Delta$ has a primitive positive interpretation in $\Gamma$.
 Then there is a polynomial-time reduction from $\Csp(\Delta)$ to $\Csp(\Gamma)$.
 If $\Gamma$ is a model-complete core, then the interpretation might even be with parameters and the conclusion of the lemma still holds. \end{lemma}

 We present two primitive positive interdefinability results in this section.
 The first one (Proposition~\ref{prop:Nd-interprets}) is concerned with the relation $N$ while the second one (Proposition~\ref{prop:Qd-interprets}) is concerned with the relation $Q$.